pavankalisetti009/gitlab/doc/ci/jobs/ci_job_token.md

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Settings > CI/CD**.
 1. Expand **Job token permissions**.
-The **Authentication log** section displays the the list of other projects that accessed your project by authenticating with a job token.
+The **Authentication log** section displays the list of other projects that accessed your project by authenticating with a job token.
 1. Optional.
 Select **Download CSV** to download the full authentication log in CSV format.

 The authentication log displays a maximum of 100 authentication events.
 If the number of events